Short answer

 Are AI agents always better than chatbots?

-No. For simple support answers or static FAQs, a chatbot can be enough.
-Agents are useful when the task needs multiple steps.
+No. For simple answers, support routing, or static FAQs, a chatbot can be safer and cheaper.
+Agents help when the task needs multiple steps.